University of Kentucky College of Pharmacy

 The University of Kentucky College of Pharmacy is a college of pharmacy located in Lexington, Kentucky.
-In 2016, U.S. News & World Report recognized the UK College of Pharmacy as one of the nation's top ten pharmacy programs.
+In 2024, U.S. News & World Report recognized the UK College of Pharmacy as one of the nation's top ten pharmacy programs.

 History

-The University at Kentucky College of Pharmacy has its root in the Louisville College of Pharmacy.
+The University at Kentucky College of Pharmacy has its roots in the Louisville College of Pharmacy.
 The Louisville College of Pharmacy was established in 1870 in Louisville, Kentucky.
-Like other pharmacy schools of that time, it was a free standing institution.
+Like other pharmacy schools of that time, it was a free-standing institution.
 In 1947, it merged with the University of Kentucky (UK).
 However, it was not until 1957 that the school was moved from Louisville to Lexington.

 In 1967, Dr. Joseph V. Swintosky became dean of the college.
-He significantly expanded the program by adding the Doctor of Pharmacy (Pharm.D.) and Doctor of Philosophy (Ph.D.) degrees along with adding clinical and pharmacy practice residency programs.
-Swintosky also helped establish the Center for Pharmaceutical Science and Technology (CPST) as part of the college of pharmacy in 1986.
+He significantly expanded the program by adding the Doctor of Pharmacy (Pharm.D.) and Doctor of Philosophy (Ph.D.) degrees, along with adding clinical and pharmacy practice residency programs.
+Swintosky also helped establish the Center for Pharmaceutical Science and Technology (CPST) as part of the College of Pharmacy in 1986.

 UK broke ground on a new facility for the College of Pharmacy in 2007, moving from the nearby Rose Street location to a new location adjacent to the Kentucky Clinic on South Limestone.
 The new facility, known as Biological-Pharmaceutical Building, was dedicated on January 25, 2010.
 The complex was later renamed the Lee.
 T. Todd Jr. Building, named after the 11th president of the University of Kentucky who served from 2001 to 2011.
-It is connected to the nearby Biomedical and Biological Sciences Research Building (BBSRB).
+It is connected to the nearby Biomedical and Biological Sciences Research Building (BBSRB) and the Healthy Kentucky Research Building (HKRB).